WGFY

 WGFY (1480 kHz) is a commercial AM radio station in Charlotte, North Carolina.
 The station is owned by the Charlotte Advent Media Corporation and it broadcasts a Christian talk and teaching radio format as a network affiliate of LifeTalk Radio.
 WGFY carries hourly newscasts from the Salem Radio Network (SRN News).

 On May 25, 2016, WGFY was granted a Federal Communications Commission construction permit to increase daytime power to 12,000 watts.
 At night, it reduces power to 5,000 watts to avoid interfering with other stations on 1480 AM.
 WGFY uses a directional antenna at all times.

 History

 On January 18, 1955, the station signed on with the call sign WWOK.
 Initially a daytime only operation with 1,000 watts, the station added a directional antenna system and nighttime operation in the late 1950s.
 The station was Charlotte's Mutual Broadcasting System network affiliate, and played middle of the road music.

+On March 27, 1964, Blackburn and Co. reported the sale of WWOK by Tarlow Associates of Boston to WWOK Inc. for $400,000.
+No changes were planned according to general manager Herb Berg.
+At the time, the station was located at 215 Greystone Road.
+In early 1965 Wells H. Barnette replaced Berg, who was promoted to commercial manager, and WWOK began operating 24 hours a day.